Trump announces 25% tariff on India and unspecified penalties for buying Russian oil

 Trump also said the outlines of a trade framework with India had not yet been finalized.
 Once back at the White House on Tuesday, Trump indicated that there were no plans to announce new tariff rates on Wednesday, a claim that turned out to be inaccurate.

 Roy reported from New Delhi.
-Samuel Petrequin contributed to this report from Paris.
+Associated Press writers Samuel Petrequin in Paris and Darlene Superville contributed to this report.